AoiNymph/Tired-and-Retarded/README.md

-# Tired-and-Retarded
+# Tired and Retarded
-FFXIV Triggernometry Repo for the static, Tired and Retarded
+FFXIV Triggernometry Repo for the static, `Tired and Retarded`